chelseaSchmidt/base-repo-v2/README.md

   - Remove lines 1-9 from this README

 ## System requirements
-  - Node (version 10.20.1 used in development)
+  - Node (version 18.2.0 used in development)
   - npm package manager
-  - Nodemon (version 2.0.4 used in development)

 ## Run the application
   - npm install